sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/equity-timing.md

 For new hires, this cannot happen until after they start working at Sourcegraph.

 Common FMVs change periodically, based on several potential events.
 As an example, companies must update their common FMV at least once per year.
 As another example, if Sourcegraph receives a term sheet from a potential investor, the United States IRS will likely take the position that the price of the stock has changed, and the common FMV must be updated as well.
 Similarly, if Sourcegraph receives word that an investor sold their stock to another party at a new price, the same thing may happen.
-In many cases, companies like Sourcegraph have no knowledge or control over these changes (just like a public company has no direct control over their stock price).
+We often don’t have full control over if and when these “material events” happen (such as when an investor will send a term sheet).

 We strive to get option grants approved prior to any known or expected changes in common FMV.